For unparalleled reliability in IP transmission, put your trust in CrossLock Technology by Comrex.

 Third, it includes an adaptive management engine that monitors the performance of each network link and applies the most appropriate tools for the current network conditions.
 We are frequently asked how many modems one of our units can handle – with people assuming the more the better.

 Yet in the years of testing we conducted, we’ve found that using eight modems wasn’t going to necessarily deliver a better performance than just two.
-Modems can also frequently cause RF interference between each other, which is why our Connect Modems are RF-proof.
+Modems can also frequently cause RF interference between each other, which is why our Connect Modems are RF-optimized.

 What’s more important than how many modems a unit can use is how effectively it can monitor each network in real-time and dynamically adjust data depending on each network’s performance, and CrossLock does that better than anything else out there.